Commonwealth Equity Services LLC Lowers Holdings in Yum! Brands, Inc. (NYSE:YUM)

 Several other hedge funds have also recently modified their holdings of the business.
 Price T Rowe Associates Inc. MD lifted its holdings in shares of Yum!
 Brands by 20.2% in the 4th quarter.
 Price T Rowe Associates Inc. MD now owns 30,619,571 shares of the restaurant operator’s stock worth $3,322,353,000 after buying an additional 5,147,447 shares during the period.
 Magellan Asset Management Ltd lifted its holdings in shares of Yum!
 Brands by 4.7% in the 4th quarter.
 Magellan Asset Management Ltd now owns 16,956,927 shares of the restaurant operator’s stock worth $1,840,844,000 after buying an additional 753,492 shares during the period.
 Victory Capital Management Inc. lifted its stake in shares of Yum!
 Brands by 11.2% during the 1st quarter.
 Victory Capital Management Inc. now owns 3,097,437 shares of the restaurant operator’s stock worth $335,080,000 after purchasing an additional 310,943 shares during the last quarter.
 Norges Bank purchased a new stake in shares of Yum!
 Brands during the 4th quarter worth $301,006,000.
 Finally, Morgan Stanley lifted its stake in shares of Yum!
 Brands by 20.3% during the 4th quarter.
 Morgan Stanley now owns 1,774,331 shares of the restaurant operator’s stock worth $192,621,000 after purchasing an additional 298,972 shares during the last quarter.
 Institutional investors and hedge funds own 75.22% of the company’s stock.

 YUM has been the subject of a number of analyst reports.
-BMO Capital Markets upped their price objective on Yum!
-Brands from $105.00 to $120.00 in a research note on Thursday, April 29th.
-The Goldman Sachs Group initiated coverage on Yum!
-Brands in a research note on Tuesday, January 19th.
-They set a “sell” rating and a $103.00 price objective for the company.
-Oppenheimer upped their price objective on Yum!
-Brands from $120.00 to $135.00 and gave the stock an “outperform” rating in a research note on Wednesday, May 5th.
 Stifel Nicolaus upped their price objective on Yum!
 Brands from $115.00 to $125.00 and gave the stock a “buy” rating in a research note on Monday, April 26th.
-Finally, Argus raised Yum!
-Brands from a “hold” rating to a “buy” rating and set a $135.00 target price on the stock in a research report on Tuesday, April 20th.
+Deutsche Bank Aktiengesellschaft upped their price objective on Yum!
+Brands from $107.00 to $113.00 and gave the stock a “buy” rating in a research note on Friday, February 5th.
+Argus upgraded Yum!
+Brands from a “hold” rating to a “buy” rating and set a $135.00 price objective for the company in a research note on Tuesday, April 20th.
+Atlantic Securities assumed coverage on Yum!
+Brands in a research note on Tuesday, April 13th.
+They set a “neutral” rating and a $118.00 price objective for the company.
+Finally, Robert W. Baird upped their target price on Yum!
+Brands from $127.00 to $130.00 and gave the company an “outperform” rating in a research report on Thursday, April 29th.
 One investment analyst has rated the stock with a sell rating, seven have given a hold rating and eight have issued a buy rating to the company.
 The company currently has a consensus rating of “Hold” and a consensus price target of $116.94.

 Yum!
 Brands (NYSE:YUM) last announced its quarterly earnings data on Tuesday, April 27th.
 The restaurant operator reported $1.07 earnings per share for the quarter, beating analysts’ consensus estimates of $0.87 by $0.20.
 The business had revenue of $1.49 billion for the quarter, compared to analyst estimates of $1.45 billion.
 Yum!
 Brands had a negative return on equity of 12.42% and a net margin of 18.78%.
 The company’s revenue was up 17.7% on a year-over-year basis.
 During the same period in the prior year, the company earned $0.64 earnings per share.
 On average, equities analysts expect that Yum!
 Brands, Inc. will post 3.17 earnings per share for the current year.